jet/FsKafka/README.md

 Note: you might want to discard assigned topicPartitionList, if you want to be confident that you have received all partitions.

+## Wrapper vs using Confluent kafka directly
+Wrapper address the following concerns:
+* Provide Confluent client configured with safe defaults ("at least once" and in-order delivery)
+* "Legacy" module which mimic kafunk API as much as possible

+If you know what you are doing, you are free to use Confluent Kafka directly, just be ready to spend some time on learning its safe configurations (there is lack of documentation, most info is in github issues).